 Centroid detection becomes a difficult problem in the presence of noise [5].
 Readout noise, background noise, photon noise and scintillation effects are dominant effects in atmospheric AO.
 Due to the presence of noise, mathematically simplest centroiding algorithm like Center of Gravity (CoG) method leads to large wavefront reconstruction errors [6].
-To improve upon this technique, Weighted Center of Gravity (WCoG), Iteratively Weighted Center of Gravity (IWCoG), Intensity Weighted Centroiding (IWC), correlation based centroiding, matched filtering based centroiding were developed [7-9].
-In this paper, we studied the performance of CoG, WCoG, IWCoG and IWC techniques.
-The centroid, (x_c, y_c) can be computed in the case of CoG using the formula, where I{ij} is a two dimensional image function with M×M pixels, i and j take values 1,2,....M.
+To improve upon this technique, Weighted Center of Gravity (WCoG), Iteratively Weighted Center of Gravity (IWCoG), Intensity Weighted where I{ij} is a two dimensional image function with M×M pixels, i and j take values 1,2,...M.
 In the case of WCoG, a weighting function (generally Gaussian) is used to take the advantage of the shape of the spot.